rayyan35p/tp/docs/DeveloperGuide.md

 1. Unassign employees from a project

-   1. Prerequisite: There must be employees and projects with employees assigned present in TaskHub.
+   1. Prerequisite: There must be employees and projects in the displayed employee and project list with employees assigned present to the projects.

    2. Test case: `unassignP pr/2 em/1 3`<br>
       Expected: Employees at indexes at 1 and 3 in the employee list are unassigned from the second project if they were assigned originally, and the corresponding message is returned to the user.